 Solo Youth Sports for Kids Who’d Rather Do Their Own Thing

-Lucky!
-That’s what we are to live in an area that offers such a wide variety of youth sports.
-We are not limited by the standard choice of seasonal options, we can embrace alternatives, such as fencing (who doesn’t want to play with sharp pointy things?!), jump rope, rock climbing and rowing!
+We are so lucky to live in an area that offers such a wide variety of youth sports.
+We are not limited by the standard choice of seasonal options, we can embrace alternatives, such as fencing (who doesn’t want to play with sharp pointy things?!), jump rope, rock climbing, and rowing.

 If your child’s more interested in a sport that doesn’t involve so many players, we’ve got you covered!
 The sports below can be done solo or as part of a team/club.

-PGA Jr. League – Recreational and developmental seasonal matches, held March – July and August – December.
+PGA Jr. League – Recreational and developmental seasonal matches.
 PGA Jr. League is open to both boys and girls, 13 and under, of all abilities.
 Find a local team on their website.

-SCPGA Foundation Junior Golf Program – Competitive playing opportunities, instructional programs and vacation camps for youth SCPGA members (5-18).
+SCPGA Junior Tour Golf Program – Competitive playing opportunities, instructional programs, and vacation camps for youth SCPGA members (5-18).
 Events take place at various golf courses.
 (951) 845-4653

-Southern California Golf Association – Southern California Golf Association will help connect you with golf courses that offer youth programs as well as club outings and scholarships.
+Southern California Golf Association, Junior – SCGA Junior will help connect you with golf courses that offer youth programs as well as club outings and scholarships.
 (818) 980-3630

 USA Gymnastics offers a gym finder here to locate a program in your area.
-Programs start from early Tot and parent and me classes to advanced teams, including acrobatics, rhythmic, tumbling and often cheer.
-(800) 345-4719
+Programs start from parent and me and early Tot classes to advanced teams, including acrobatics, rhythmic, tumbling, and often cheer.

 Kids, typically ages 6 and up, can participate in English and Western riding, in group or private lessons, on their own horse or one provided.
 See Kidsguide’s list of six solid reasons why you should give it a try, here.

-USA Jump Rope has over 4,000 members from over 150 jump rope teams all across the United States.
+American Jump Rope Federation is the recognized national governing body for the sport of jump rope in the United States.
 This organization offer workshops, camps, seminars, and tournaments at the state, regional, and national levels.
-Call or e-mail them to find a team near you.
-(936) 295-3332, firstname.lastname@example.org.
+Visit their website to find a team or workshop near you.